Kintyre/ksconf/docs/source/dyn/cli.rst

     to move 'local' changes (made via the UI) into another layer, such as the 'default' or a named 'default.d/50-xxxxx') folder.

     Promote has two modes:  batch and interactive.
-In batch mode all changes are applied automatically and the (now empty) source file is removed.
-In interactive mode the user is prompted to select stanzas to promote.
+In batch mode, all changes are applied automatically and the (now empty) source file is removed.
+In interactive mode, the user is prompted to select stanzas to promote.
 This way local changes can be held without being promoted.

     NOTE: Changes are *MOVED* not copied, unless '--keep' is used.

     positional arguments:
       SOURCE             The source configuration file to pull changes from.
-                         Typically the 'local' conf file)
+                         (Typically the 'local' conf file)
       TARGET             Configuration file or directory to push the changes into.
                          (Typically the 'default' folder)